silverstripe/silverstripe-framework/docs/en/installation/windows-manual-iis-7.md

 ## IIS URL Rewrite Module

   * Go to http://www.iis.net/extensions/URLRewrite
-  * Click x86 or x64 on the right, depending on whether you installed a x86 or x64 version of Windows
+  * Choose x86 or x64, depending on whether you installed a x86 or x64 version of Windows
   * Run the downloaded file to install and enable the URL Rewrite Module

 ## IIS Administration Pack